finagle/finagle.github.io/source/blog/2020-06-24-release-notes.md

 tags: Releases, Finagle, Finatra, Scrooge, TwitterServer, Util
 ---

-Summer is happening 🏖️, and with that comes the June release of Finagle, Finatra, Scrooge, Twitter Server, and Uti 😎.
+Summer is happening 🏖️, and with that comes the June release of Finagle, Finatra, Scrooge, Twitter Server, and Util 😎.

 ### [Finagle](https://github.com/twitter/finagle/)